evacaribbean/Blog/README.md

 <br>

-But as these methods are risky they have to be surrounded with try-catch blocks (the connection can break or in other ways not pass).
+But when calling a risky method it has to be surrounded with try-catch block (just as with imports, the IDE will also give suggestions about try-catch blocks and throws clauses).
+As the Java code can be allright, but the connection not for other reasons.

+Below there's one error because

 ``` javascript
         ...